 6) Later that evening I had a small number of subject matter experts cluster the themes they saw.
 (If I had had more time, I would have had all the participants work on this together during my session.)
 The resulting clusters were referred to throughout the conference for people to browse and use as a resource.
 Here’s a picture, taken later, showing the reclustered items in our “sharing space”.

+Yes, you can go from broadcast to learning in 25 minutes!
 Even when time is short, an exercise like this can quickly foster huge amounts of personal learning, connection (via the table work and named sticky notes), and audience-wide awareness of interests and expertise available in the room.
-I believe that reflective and connective processes like this should be used after every traditional presentation session to maximize its value to meeting participants.
+Use reflective and connective processes like these after every traditional presentation session to maximize its value to participants.